15 Best Breakfast Spots in Seattle (2026 Updated)

 Credit: @dahliabakery

-• Known for: Delicious triple coconut cream pie and Oh Mochi donuts.
+• Known for: Delicious triple coconut cream pie and handmade pastries.

 The snug and cozy Dahlia Bakery is located in the heart of downtown Seattle and offers an impressive range of handmade pastries, tarts, pies, and breakfast fare.
 The bakery is also home to the beloved Triple Coconut Cream Pie.

 All the bakery items are baked fresh every day in small batches for the customers.
-Try their artisan bread and sweet treats like cakes and cookies or the decadent Oh Mochi Donut.
+Try their artisan bread and sweet treats like cakes and cookies or one of the decadent rotating pastries.

 People come from all over town to get a taste of their delectable triple coconut cream pie made fresh on order.
 For a light breakfast, get the house-made English muffin with turkey, ham, bacon, and egg.